Software Engineering | Project size estimation techniques

-- Different programming languages contains different number of lines.
+- Different programming languages contain a different number of lines.

-- No proper industry standard exist for this technique.
+- No proper industry standard exists for this technique.

-- It is difficult to estimate the size using this technique in early stages of project.
+- It is difficult to estimate the size using this technique in the early stages of the project.

 2. Number of entities in ER diagram: ER model provides a static view of the project.
-It describes the entities and its relationships.
-The number of entities in ER model can be used to measure the estimation of size of project.
-Number of entities depends on the size of the project.
+It describes the entities and their relationships.
+The number of entities in ER model can be used to measure the estimation of the size of the project.
+The number of entities depends on the size of the project.
 This is because more entities needed more classes/structures thus leading to more coding.

-- Size estimation can be done during initial stages of planning.
+- Size estimation can be done during the initial stages of planning.

-- Number of entities is independent of programming technologies used.
+- The number of entities is independent of the programming technologies used.

 - No fixed standards exist.
 Some entities contribute more project size than others.

-- Each major processes can be decomposed into smaller processes.
+- Each major process can be decomposed into smaller processes.
 This will increase the accuracy of estimation

-- Studying similar kind of processes to estimate size takes additional time and effort.
+- Studying similar kinds of processes to estimate size takes additional time and effort.

-- All software projects are not required to construction of DFD.
+- All software projects are not required for the construction of DFD.